mtgjson/mtgjson-website/docs/downloads/all-files/index.md

 >
 > File containing all individual outputs from MTGJSON, such as `AllPrintings`, `CardTypes`, etc.
 >
-> **Note:** This file does not contain data for this outputs, only string references to their existence.
-Generally, this data is used for documenting data on this website, but is also available to the public.
+> **Note:** This file does not contain data for these outputs, only string references to their existence.
+Generally, this data is used for documentation, but is also available to the public.
 >
 > <DownloadNativeSelect fileName='CompiledList'/>